open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-configurations.md

 ## Configure Your Planet Community

-Visit [http://localhost:3300](http://localhost:3300) or [http://127.0.0.1:3300](http://127.0.0.1:3300) to access the initial admin configuration page.
-Fill out the admin username and password, and make sure to remember the password.
+Visit the initial admin configuration page by navigating to [http://localhost:3300](http://localhost:3300) or [http://127.0.0.1:3300](http://127.0.0.1:3300). **Use `admin` as both the username and password**, as specified in the Docker Compose YAML file from the previous step.

 ![Become an Administrator](images/vi-become-admin.png)